 - The first year is the hardest, but stick with it.
 After the first year, it gets better.

 - Treat your graduate studies like a job and you will be successful.
-Classes and progress in your research are important.
-Classes will take time even though you may only take two classes a semester plus your research.
-Be sure you keep research a priority and make a schedule if you need one to stay on track with your deliverables.
+Classes are important.
+Classes will take time even though you may only take one or two classes a semester.
+Make a schedule, if you need one, to stay on track.

 - Start strong but don’t be too stressed out.
-Your research professor expects you to have an adjustment period, but be confident in your work during that time as well.
-Don’t be afraid to communicate with your research professor, when needed.
+Don’t be afraid to communicate with your course instructor, when needed.

 - Don’t get caught up in comparing yourself to your peers.
-People learn material at different rates, especially material related to your research.
-You belong at Purdue, or you would not have been admitted!
+People learn material at different rates.
+You belong in ME at Purdue, or you would not have been admitted!

 - Collaboration is encouraged as long as it is helping you learn the subject faster, but cheating is not allowed.